Donate

 Guns are now the LEADING cause of death of children in America

-American parents face a frightening reality.
+American parents face a frightening reality in their neighborhoods and schools.

 85% of children under 12 killed by a gun are shot in someone’s home.

-But there is hope.
+But there is HOPE.

 Every parent can prevent tragedies by asking one simple question: